 Introduces the student to major themes such as the existence of God, faith and reason, evil, death, fate, mysticism and the role of logic in religious language.
 The course develops the students' critical-thinking and problem-solving skills.

-PHIL-137 Comparative Religions 54 hours lecture; 54 hours total
+PHIL-137 Comparative Religions

 Comparative Religions offers a philosophical survey of the world's major religions, thereby providing a trenchant knowledge of avenues to spiritual growth, multicultural values and critical thinking skills.
-Transfers to both UC/CSU

 Photography (PHOT)

 PHOT-110 Smart Phone Photography